Below are some instructions and tips on how to prepare an application.

 - Workshops – if you need advice to help develop a good application, your tertiary provider may know of workshops that you could attend.
 Alternatively, you can contact Kia Ora Hauora (Māori Health workforce development programme) as they run scholarship application workshops in a number of locations.
 Refer to the Kia Ora Hauora website for further details.

 - You must attach a scanned copy of the form ‘Confirmation of study and tuition fees’ which has been signed by an authorised representative of your tertiary provider.
-It can be downloaded from the application template but can also be downloaded here: Download a Confirmation of study and tuition fees form (Word, 264 KB).
-Your application will not proceed without the confirmation of study and tuition fees form attached.
+It can be downloaded from the application template but can also be downloaded here: Download a Confirmation of study and tuition fees form (Word, 160 KB).

 - Scanned copies of all your qualifications, awards and honours received (include any Māori, Health and/or Community related awards).